 Our students and staff enjoy being part of the local community and students are supported in work opportunities with many local businesses and community groups including Tooting Leisure Centre, Cannons Leisure Centre, YMCA Wimbledon, Baked Bean Company, Wandsworth Learning Difficulties Network, Wandsworth Health Watch, Project Search and Thrive Battersea Park

-All students are now participating in a number of vocational courses including hair/ beauty, construction, mechanics, animal care and catering.
+All vocational courses including hair/ beauty, construction, mechanics, animal care and catering are continuing.

-Students have voted for a new enterprise ART project which they will design and sell to members of the public
+Students have voted for an enterprise ART project which they will design and sell to members of the public.